 In the event an absence due to illness extends for a period longer than two weeks, support for time away from duties must be requested by the GA and lies in the discretion of the Director(s) of the department.
 The GA’s request must be accompanied by supporting medical documentation satisfactory to the University, including a letter from a physician or other licensed health-care professional that provides (1) the nature of the illness; (2) a statement that the GA should not return to work for health reasons; and (3) the duration of the required absence.

 TUITION REMISSION AND MANDATORY FEES

 Graduate Assistants are eligible for up to 6 credits of tuition remission in the Fall, Spring, and Summer semesters.
 The tuition remission to GAs does not cover any additional hours or fees.
+Any other related costs for program enrollment such as, but not limited to, housing, food, additional credit hours within a semester, books, etc. are the full financial responsibility of the Graduate Assistant.
 If GA decides to enroll in more than 6 credit hours in a semester it will be the responsibility of the GA to cover the difference.
 GAs that are eligible to receive an athletic scholarship, may receive the scholarship in conjunction with their GA tuition remission, not to exceed tuition.
 If the combined aid exceeds tuition, one or more sources will be reduced as no refunds of institutional are permitted under any circumstance.